 The subject properties are either in, or are proposed to be, located in the Urban Growth Area (UGA) where the construction of sidewalks is required.
 There is public water adjacent to the site, with sewer located .58 miles away.
-There are concerns about elementary school capacity and wastewater flows if the project were to develop at the maximum density, without environmental constraints considered.
-However, concurrency determinations are made based on a a binding site plan, which is addressed as part of the Level 2 review process.
+There are concerns about elementary school capacity and wastewater flows if the project were to occur at the maximum developable density.
+However, concurrency determinations are made based on a binding site plan, which is addressed as part of the Level 2 review process.

-The following table provides a reference point for notable and pertinent Future Land Use Map districts and existing land uses upon them.
+The following table provides a reference point for notable and pertinent Future Land Use Map districts and existing land uses.